SpargeNetwork/sparge-docs/docs/protocol.md

 Reward Maturity gradually raises a Participant's share according to the age of the current registration:

+#### Activation at block 1,000

+Reward Maturity is **not applied at block heights 0 through 999**.
+During those first 1,000 blocks, every eligible Active Participant receives the legacy 100% multiplier, regardless of registration age.

+The maturity rules activate at **block height 1,000**.
+From that block onward, each Participant receives the multiplier that matches the age of its current registration.

+Registration age still accumulates before activation.
+It is calculated from the original Registered Height and does not restart at block 1,000.
+For example, a Participant registered at block 200 has an age of 800 blocks when maturity activates at block 1,000 and therefore enters the New stage at 25%.

 | Age in blocks | Multiplier | Stage |
 | ---: | ---: | --- |
 | 0 through 5,100 | 25% | New |
 | 5,101 through 10,200 | 60% | Growing |
 | More than 10,200 | 100% | Mature |

 Maturity is based on Registered Height, not timestamps or observer heartbeats.
-Before activation block 1,000, legacy full Participant rewards apply.
-After activation, the configured stages apply deterministically.
+The activation boundary changes only the applied reward multiplier; it does not change registration records or their age.

 If an equal base share is 10 SPRG, a New Participant receives 2.5 SPRG, a Growing Participant 6 SPRG, and a Mature Participant 10 SPRG.
 Integer calculations round down in base units; deterministic remainder goes to treasury.